Sharathkumartr/caculatorApp/README.md

 # 🧮 Sharath's Calculator

-A simple and stylish calculator built using **HTML, CSS, and JavaScript**.
+A simple and IOS style calculator built using **HTML, CSS, and JavaScript**.
 It performs basic arithmetic operations with a clean and modern UI.

 ![Calculator Output](calculatorOutput.png)